valancej/documentation/_general/about/security.md

 We have a more detailed security checklist available on request.
 [Get in touch](mailto:security@codeship.com) if you need more information.

-## What 3rd Party Services Track Data?
+## 3rd Party Javascript Tracking

-Codeship uses a variety of third-party tools and javascript to perform a variety of user and business functions.
+Codeship uses a variety of third-party javascript embeds to perform a variety of user and business functions.

 - NewRelic is used for capturing errors and other data, to help us with debugging issues